vanilla/vanilla/applications/dashboard/scss/src/styleguide.md

 * Google Prettify - For syntax highlighting to our code and pre blocks.
 * iCheck - For our radio and checkbox styling.
 * Drop - For our user card dropdown.
-* ScrollToFixed - For fixing the navbar and the modal header and footer.
 * Clipboard - For copying text.
 (Used in the embed section.)

 ---